kaima2022/SUE-Sim/doc/manual/source/events.rst

 One can use this to perform any housekeeping actions before the next event actually executes.

 The distinction between a core engine and an adapter is the following: there can only ever be one core engine running, while there can be several adapters chained up each providing a variation on the base engine execution.
 For example one can use noisy local clocks with the real time adapter.

 A single adapter can be added on top of the `DefaultSimulatorImpl` by the same two methods above: binding the `"SimulatorImplementationType"` global value or using the command line argument.
-To chain multiple adapters a different approach must be used; see the `SimulatorAdapter::AddAdapter()` API documentation.
+To chain multipe adapters a different approach must be used; see the `SimulatorAdapter::AddAdapter()` API documentation.

 The simulator engine type can be set once, but must be set before the first call to the `Simulator()` API.
 In practice, since some models have to schedule their start up events when they are constructed, this means generally you should set the engine type before instantiating any other model components.

 The engine type can be changed after `Simulator::Destroy()` but before